djware27/fw_setup/README.md

 I love **Bash** because it’s **ALGOL**-like.
 Its simple syntax and powerful control structures feel like an evolution of the clean and structured **ALGOL** language.
 For anyone who appreciates concise scripting with clarity, Bash delivers that in spades—while still being incredibly flexible and powerful!

+## Project Goals

+The primary goal of this project is to provide a flexible, secure, and automated firewall setup for **Linux-based systems**.
+The script is designed to help users:

+1. **Easily configure and manage firewall rules** using **iptables/nftables**, **UFW**, or **Firewalld**.
+2. **Enhance security** by blocking unnecessary ports and services while enabling logging and real-time monitoring.
+3. **Simplify firewall automation** with minimal configuration, allowing for easy integration into both test and production environments.
+4. **Support multiple Linux distributions**, including **Debian**, **Ubuntu**, **Fedora**, and more.
+5. **Provide the option for future AI-driven security and traffic monitoring** to make rule configuration even smarter.
+6. **Ensure transparency** and **responsible usage**—guiding users to avoid locking themselves out or breaking their systems.

+### Future Goals

+1. **Dynamic SSH Port Detection**: Automatically pick up the SSH port from `/etc/sshd_config` or `ssh_config.d`.
+2. **Systemd Service Integration**: Create a service to start the firewall and remove the rules when the service is stopped.
+3. **Better IPv6 Support**: Implement robust IPv6 firewall rules to ensure the system is secure across both IPv4 and IPv6 traffic.
+4. **Documentation**: Provide in-depth documentation on the installation, usage, and customization of the script for different use cases.

+### Contributing

+Feel free to fork the repository and submit pull requests.
+Contributions are welcome, especially for new features, bug fixes, and improvements.
+Please make sure to test your changes before submitting them!

 ## fw_setup

 fw_setup.sh will check which firewall you have installed and use that to generate the ALLOW rules based on the ports it finds